ovidiuch/jobs-done/README.md

 You are guided through a set of (customizable) steps meant to relieve your mind from work-related thoughts.
 This often involves formalizing thoughts into tasks and creating a plan for tomorrow.

 Then you **say a "set phrase" out loud.** This step is personal so choose a set phrase you resonate with.
-Verbalizing your set phrase "provides a simple cue to your mind that it’s safe to release work-related thoughts for the rest of the day."
+Verbalizing your set phrase "provides a simple cue to your mind that it's safe to release work-related thoughts for the rest of the day."

 Finally, you're presented an array of (customizable) pastime activities you could do to disconnect.